Saraphite/Pokedex/README.md

 ## Running the API via Docker

 - Install Docker for Desktop, available from https://docs.docker.com/get-docker/
-- From the root directory of this file run the following commands.
+- From the root directory of this repository run the following commands.
 ```
 docker build -t pokedex .
 docker run -d -p 8080:80 --name pokedex pokedex